Denzaaaaal/SFIA2/README.md

 |Spending an extended time understanding how ansible works|Major|26%-50%|Ansibles offical documentation was not updated and which made it difficult to find ways to do certain tasks on ansible|Pieced together different sources of documentation on the internet, dissern what works and implement it into my work|

 ## Project Archetecture
+### Initial Archetecture

-## Overall Archetecture
+### Final Archetecture

-## Toolset
+### Toolset
 - Jenkins
 - Ansible
 - Nginx
 - Docker
 - Flask
 - Python

+### Design Decisions
+- Jenkins

+- Ansible was selected to deploy the application

+- Docker

+- Nginx

+- Flask

+- Python

 ## Retrospective
 ### What went well
-* The application has been set up for continuous deployment.
+* The application has been set up for continuous intergration and continuous deployment.
-* The application does not have unnecessary ports opened or IP addresses shown in the code
+* The application does not have unnecessary ports opened or IP addresses exposed in the code
 *
 ### What did not go well
 * Ansibles documentation acts more like a reference instead of a how-to guide